top of page

 1853 – 2026

-Wind, ice, and time.
-In the spring of 2026, a ski expedition will retrace the route followed by Bedford Pim in 1853, linking Dealy Island to Mercy Bay across more than 500 km of Arctic terrain.
-Between memory and fieldwork, this journey seeks to revisit the sites of a historic rescue and to confront the narratives of the 19th century with the reality of today.
+In the spring of 2026, a ski expedition will retrace the routes followed by William Edward Parry, Leopold McClintock, Bedford Pim, and many others of the Victorian era, linking Dealy Island to Mercy Bay across more than 500 km of Arctic terrain.

 LOT1_Cresswell_NorthWestPassage_002-00.png